-Concepts and stories It appears that every Star Trek series has a certain share of gratuitous comedy or other (often unwanted) silliness.
-Certainly the idea of the brainless Spock in TOS: "Spock's Brain", to name the most notorious example, is not any less childish than the giant Spock in TAS: "The Infinite Vulcan".
+It appears that every Star Trek series has a certain share of gratuitous comedy or other (often unwanted) silliness.
+The idea of the brainless Spock in TOS: "Spock's Brain", to name the most notorious example, is arguably not any less childish than the giant Spock in TAS: "The Infinite Vulcan".
 And we may forgive TAS the pink Klingons and Tribbles in "More Tribbles, More Troubles" as well as the pink Kzinti uniform and ship in "The Slaver Weapon" - knowing that this happened because Hal Sutherland who directed the episodes was colorblind.
-Yet, if this should be regarded as an error rather than as an authentic depiction, it still wasn't fixed for the DVD release of 2006.
+Yet, if this should be regarded as an error rather than as an authentic depiction, it still wasn't fixed for the DVD and the Blu-ray releases.

 Some concepts like the inflatable Enterprise in TAS: "The Practical Joker", the pompous Orion uniforms in TAS: "The Pirates of Orion" or Bem's ability to break up and hover above the ground in TAS: "Bem" would never have found their way into the live-action series, not primarily because of budgetary reasons but because they are too obviously ridiculous.
 Likewise, the awkward visualization of the parallel universe in TAS: "The Counter-Clock Incident", like the black stars in white space or the ships that move backwards, is just too incoherent to be transferred to live action (although the idea of a species born as aged people and dying as babies was later picked up in VOY: "Innocence").

-It is a noteworthy improvement that, without the budget and make-up limitations of a live-action series, the makers of TAS included countless non-humanoid alien species.
+It is a noteworthy improvement over TOS that, without the budget and make-up limitations of a live-action series, the makers of TAS included countless non-humanoid alien species.
 However, they frequently came up with stereotypical monsters from the realm of fantasy.
 Numerous creatures were either felinoid, bird-like or dragon-like.
 With particularly the dragons being an inappropriate concept for a science fiction show, although I have to admit that their existence may explain why humans of any culture (Aztecs, Europeans, Chinese) have similar ideas of mythical dragons.
 Anyway, while a feline race could be seen at least in the background in the movies and an avian species was mentioned in ENT as the extinct Xindi species, where are the omnipresent TAS dragons or similar monsters in any other Trek incarnations?
-Dragon-like creatures appear in TAS: "The Infinite Vulcan", "The Ambergris Element" (well, perhaps this one is rather a fish), "The Slaver Weapon", "The Eye of the Beholder" and "How Sharper Than a Serpent's Tooth".
+At least, where were they in classic live-action Trek, prior to the Trek reboot movies and series since 2009?
+Dragon-like creatures appear in TAS: "The Infinite Vulcan", "Once Upon a Planet", "The Ambergris Element" (well, perhaps this one is rather a fish), "The Slaver Weapon", "The Eye of the Beholder" and "How Sharper Than a Serpent's Tooth".

-In order to achieve sufficient transparency and owing to other practical considerations, it should not be a matter of production quality or even of personal preference which parts of the Star Trek franchise are regarded as canon.
+In order to achieve sufficient transparency and owing to other practical considerations, it should not be a matter of production quality or even of personal preference, which parts of the Star Trek franchise are regarded as canon and which are not.
 Likewise, it would be too lax to simply dismiss everything in a series that does not seem to comply with the rest of Star Trek or that the fans simply don't like.
-See my commentary below.
+See my commentary below, regarding the "appeal to popularity".
 Ideally a series should be accepted as canon in its entirety, and the technical shortcomings and other inconsistencies have to be dealt with in some fashion.

-These impressions, in addition to the impracticability of suddenly reworking the complete canon history in order to fit in TAS, has led me to the personal decision to give TAS a generally lower weight than the live action.
-And while I will take into account events from TAS in the future, they will remain in side notes for the time being.
+These impressions, in addition to the impracticality of reworking the complete canon history in order to fit in TAS, has led me to the personal decision to give TAS a generally lower weight than the live action.
+And while I take into account events from TAS, they remain side notes for the time being.

-I was not acutely concerned when I saw the poll about making The Animated Series canon at startrek.com some time ago.
-I voted "no" for many practical reasons, not because I dislike the series (although it ranks far below the live action in my view).
-But now it looks a lot like TAS is being canonized, as it seems based on a majority of fans who voted positive.
+I was not acutely concerned when I saw the poll about making The Animated Series canon at startrek.com in 2006.
+I voted "no" for many practical reasons, not because I dislike the series (although it ranks below the live action in my view).
+But now it looks a lot like TAS is being canonized, based on a majority of fans who voted positive.
 Perhaps I should be happy that finally, after 40 years, The Powers That Be acknowledge how the fan base looks upon the series and the franchise as a whole.
-A two-way communication may be emerging where TPTB were previously not even listening.
-I am not contesting the result of the quasi-democratic vote, but the circumstances are dubious and the outcome uncertain.
+A two-way communication may be emerging after TPTB were previously not listening.
+I do not contest the result of the quasi-democratic vote, but the circumstances are dubious and the outcome uncertain.

 My first gripe is that the judgment in favor of TAS comes at a time when, after many years of struggling whether this book or that game could be considered canon, an agreement has found wide acceptance.
-A silent agreement between the producers of the series, the people responsible for canonicity behind the scenes (most notably the Okudas) and essential parts of the fandom, the latter including the newsgroups and later discussion forums, a majority of websites like Memory Alpha or EAS as well as most owners of a Star Trek Encyclopedia as a work convincingly promoting the idea of the canon as opposed to non-canon games and novels.
-While the canonization of TAS does not yet touch the issue of books, it opens a can of worms and will likely entail tedious debates that I hoped would be buried once and for all.
+A silent agreement between the producers of the series, the people responsible for canonicity behind the scenes (most notably the Okudas) and essential parts of the fandom, the latter including the newsgroups and later discussion forums, a majority of notable websites like Memory Alpha or EAS as well as most owners of a Star Trek Encyclopedia, as a work convincingly promoting the idea of the canon as opposed to non-canon games and novels.
+While the canonization of TAS does not yet touch the issue of the status of novels, it opens a can of worms and will likely entail tedious debates that I hoped were buried once and for all.

 With the statement that it has all become "more fluid" and the justification of no one like Gene Roddenberry being the ultimate authority, the new canon policy questions its own existence instead of putting things straight.
-The official website now acknowledges that fans are discontent with single episodes and explicitly with "events in some of the movies" (we all know which movie in particular this refers to) and therefore want them to be removed from canon.
+As of 2006, the official website acknowledges that fans are discontent with single episodes and explicitly with "events in some of the movies" (we all know which TOS-based movie in particular this refers to) and therefore want them to be removed from canon.
 Is it possible that in the new "democratic" Star Trek it is just a matter of the majority's taste what is canon and what not?
 A fictional universe can't work like that.
-If anything, the responsible producers have to avoid mistakes like "Star Trek V" or like "Threshold" from being made in the first place, and not fabricate crap (admittedly only a very small fraction of the whole of Star Trek) that can arbitrarily and retroactively be declared non-existent, regardless by whom.
+If anything, the responsible producers have to avoid mistakes like "Star Trek V" or like "Threshold" from being made in the first place, and not fabricate crap (admittedly only a very small fraction of the whole of Star Trek) that can arbitrarily and retroactively be declared non-existent.

 I wonder anyway who had the sudden idea to ask the fans to declare TAS canon after the old producers are gone and the new ones who are gathering around J.J.
 Abrams will rather care about creative and organizational tasks pertaining to the upcoming movie than about a DVD release.
 Who is the authority to make an ultimately creative decision when there is effectively no creative staff, much less a figure like Roddenberry?
 Especially since the franchise is now co-owned by CBS Paramount Television and by Paramount Pictures (Viacom).
 I have the impression that it is a marketing trick by CBS.
 Because it is blindingly obvious that once TAS has the added value of being canon, their DVDs sell a lot better than the obscure series that it was so far according to the official sources themselves.
 At least this is my suspicion.